ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 Now that we have both a plugin for interacting with a dock and specified the locations of docks in your map, we’re ready to configure the docking server.
 For this example, we’re going to use the Nvidia-Segway Nova Carter Robot and you can find the source code of this demo in the `nova_carter_docking` package.
-For a full list of parameters and their descriptions, check out the [Docking Server](../../configuration/packages/configuring-docking-server.md#docking-server).
+For a full list of parameters and their descriptions, check out the [Docking Server][docking-server].

 Below is an example configuration used by the Nova Carter robot.
 Notable is the setting of the `fixed_frame` to `odom`, not `map` in order to decouple localization error from the docking procedure.